Find Trade Colleges

 Oil, Gas, and Mining Service Unit Operator

-What You Need to Know About Oil, Gas, and Mining Service Unit Operator
+What Does it Take to Be an Oil, Gas, and Mining Service Unit Operator?

-Daily Life Of an Oil, Gas, & Mining Service Unit Operator
+A Day in the Life of an Oil, Gas, & Mining Service Unit Operator

 • Listen to engines, rotary chains, or other equipment to detect faulty operations or unusual well conditions.

-Oil, Gas, & Mining Service Unit Operator Needed Skills
+What Every Oil, Gas, & Mining Service Unit Operator Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.